Pages in this article:

 The next day we headed out for the airport.
 Runway 15-33 has the best spots, and luckily this is the most used runway.
-This morning landing was done on 15, so we parked at spot 1, to have the sun, which was already shining, in our back.
+This morning landing was done on 15, so we parked at location spot 1, to have the sun, which was already shining, in our back.

 N404XJ, Saab 340

 Later that day, as the sun turned, we moved to the “hill”.
-This well known spot parallel to the runway can be reached by driving to Point Woronzof Park at the end of Northern Lights Blvd.
+This well known location spot parallel to the runway can be reached by driving to Point Woronzof Park at the end of Northern Lights Blvd.
 There is a gate here, which you can pass.
 Just opposite the threshold markings you’ll find the hill.
 This spot gives unobstructed views of final approach and touchdown on runway 15.

 N971EA, Beech 1900

-Another great spot can be found just a few feet down the road, just opposite runway S. This spot is great for capturing aircraft upfront when using taxiway Y to take off from runway 33.
+Another great location spot can be found just a few feet down the road, just opposite runway S. This spot is great for capturing aircraft upfront when using taxiway Y to take off from runway 33.
 The spot is also great for takeoff pictures when 33 is in use.
 The mountains in the back are spectacular.

 N404CK, Vopar Turboliner